flows-network/hacker-news-alert-chatgpt-discord/README.md

 Set up the Discord integration.
 Enter the `discord_channel_id` and `discord_token` to configure the bot.
 [Click here to learn how to get a Discord channel id and Discord bot token](https://flows.network/blog/discord-bot-guide).

 * `discord_channel_id`: Specify the channel where you want to deploy the bot.
 Copy and paste the final set of serial numbers from the discord channel's webpage URL.
 * `discord_token`: Get the Discord token from the Discord Developer Portal.
-This is standalone.

 <img width="658" alt="image" src="https://github.com/flows-network/hacker-news-alert-chatgpt-discord/assets/45785633/1af8d30c-89b2-4771-96a2-68c0e9bee3c3">